-To the question "To what extent are your students mastering second semester Algebra I?", a secondary principal answered, "The word mastery is probably overstating the outcome; however, students have learned enough to pass the assessments and receive credit for the course".
-We have received comments like this multiple times in visits to neighboring high schools.
-These comments mirror the decline in algebraic competency seen throughout the nation.
-We have a "D" on our nation's report card, where only 60% of our algebra students have reached proficiency (NAEP, 2012) and where "Algebra I failure rates for districts across the country vary but run as high as 40 or 50 percent" (Pappano, 2012).
-Realizing that Algebra 1 is a gatekeeper to not only higher mathematics, but STEM careers in general (Blanchard & Muller, 2015; Stoelinga & Lynn, 2013), it is imperative that our students master the content matter.
-The purpose of this paper is to identify, illuminate, and give more details concerning the four essential components of a successful Algebra I course.
-These are (a) basic skill development, (b) computational ease, (c) step-by-step scaffolding, and (d) the extensive use of the Explain-Practice-Assess (EPA) Strategy (Holmes, Spence, Finn, & Ingram, 2017).
-These four components are a result of reflective and reflexive experiences involving multiple years of teaching high school mathematics and evidenced-based practices (Lynch & Star, 2013; Marzano & Toth, 2014; Star & Rittle-Johnson, 2009).
+Realizing that Algebra 1 is a gatekeeper to not only higher mathematics but STEM careers in general (Laughbaum, 2017; Banchard & Muller, 2015; Stoelinga & Lynn, 2013), it is imperative that our students master the content matter.
+The purpose of this paper is to provide concrete examples of research-based pedagogical elements that may assist in Algebra content success for all students.
+These components are (a) basic skill development, (b) computational ease, (c) step-by-step scaffolding, and (d) the extensive use of the Explain-Practice-Assess (EPA) Strategy (Holmes, Spence, Finn, & McGee-Ingram, 2017).
+These pedagogical components are a result of reflective and reflexive experiences involving multi-years of teaching high school mathematics and evidenced-based practices (Lynch & Star, 2013; Marzano & Toth, 2014; Protheroe, Star, & Rittle-Johnson, 2009).